 Chances are that when you regularly vacuum you don’t bother with the time and effort it takes to vacuum under your furniture.
 Use your spring cleaning kick to finally get this done.
 Move large furniture like couches, chairs, and tables and suck up anything underneath.
 Chances are there are a few ants you want to get rid of, toys that have been forgotten, and maybe some loose change that you can claim as your own.
 Additionally, pull out fridges, stoves, washers, and dryers to vacuum up any crumbs, dust, or webs that are hidden away.

 Check for Leaks

 Investigate your home for leaks under sinks or around other areas like toilets and bathtubs.
 Leaks attract pests, especially silverfish, centipedes, and cockroaches.
 Larger leaks can also be signs to greater plumbing issues that require your attention.

 The quintessential spring cleaning task — sorting through old belongings.
 Go through all of your clothes, knick-knacks, and junk to decide what you want to keep, donate, or throw out.
 This is a good time to air out any storage spaces and check for unwanted rodent or insect nests.

 Open the windows while you’re cleaning to let a breeze flow through and the sunshine in.
 Closing your home up for winter causes dust to build up, and airing it out for a day can improve the air quality inside your home.

 Spring cleaning is the perfect way to regroup after the long winter months, giving you a fresh drive for the rest of the year.
-If you notice unwanted pests while cleaning, or if you want to get a head start on the buggy season, call Edge to schedule your first pest control treatment with one of our service specialists.
+If you notice unwanted pests while cleaning, or if you want to get a head start on the buggy season, call Edge to schedule pest control in Lakewood, CO, or nearby areas, with one of our service specialists.